View on GitHub

 The transform danda.nobreak prevents a line break before a danda or double danda if there is a space.

 In Unicode, danda and double danda are shared by several scripts, and babel doesn’t assign them by default to any of them.
-If you are using onchar to select the font you may want to assign them with:
+If you are using onchar to select the font automatically in the text you may want to assign them with:

 \babelcharproperty{`।}{locale}{hindi}